Editing an Image

 |Redo – Redo the last change|

-To scale your image to a new size, simply enter the width or height dimensions in the appropriate field and click the Scale button.
+To scale your image to a new size, Click the Scale button above your image to show the Scale fields and then simply enter the new width or height dimensions in the appropriate field and click the Scale button.
 For best results, scaling should be done before performing any other operations like cropping, flipping or rotating the image.
 It’s important to note that images can only be scaled down, not up.

 After entering one scale value, the other value will change automatically so as to keep the image in proportion.
 The original image dimensions are displayed just above the input fields, for your reference.

 There are several ways to crop your image.
-The easiest is to simply click on the image and drag the selection box to the appropriate size.
+To start, click the Crop button above your image to show the Crop fields.
+Then simply click on the image and drag the selection box to the appropriate size.
 If you’d like your image cropped to a specific ratio, enter the values in the Aspect Ratio input fields (e.g. 1:1 (square), 4:3, 16:9 etc.).
-You can then hold down the shift key and drag one of the edges of your selection to enlarge or reduce the size, while keeping this aspect ratio locked.
+You can then drag one of the edges of your selection to enlarge or reduce the size, while keeping this aspect ratio locked.
 If there is already a selection made, specifying the aspect ratio will automatically change the selection to match it.

 Whenever the selection box is adjusted, the dimensions are displayed in the Selection input fields.
 You can also manually enter the dimensions of the selection box (in pixels) by entering values into these two fields.
-Once your selection box is adjusted, simply click the Crop button just above the image to crop the image to this new size.
+Once your selection box is adjusted, click the Apply Crop button to crop the image to this new size.

-Click the Save button to save your changes.
+Click the Save Edits button to save your changes.

 If you’d like to revert back to your original image, click the Edit Image button again to return to the image editor.
-A new Restore Original Image link is displayed just below the Scale Image link.
-Click the Restore Original Image link and then click the Restore image button to discard your changes and restore your original image.
+A new Restore Original Image option is displayed.
+Click the small arrow icon to view the button and then click the Restore image button to discard your changes and restore your original image.